philipce/nifty/README.md

 - Now build and test LAPACK by simply running `make`
-	- In case of a failure like "recipe for target 'znep.out' failed" during testing--increase your stack size with `ulimit -s 100000` and try again
+	- In case of a failure like "recipe for target 'znep.out' failed" during testing—increase your stack size with `ulimit -s 100000` and try again
 	- You may see a few test cases fail due to known numerical issues

 ##### BLAS